-- Provide the space with sufficient air for proper combustion, ventilation, and dilution of flue gases using permanent horizontal or vertical duct(s) or opening(s) directly communicating with the outdoors or spaces that freely communicate with the outdoors. - 2.
-Figure 7 illustrates how to provide TWO OUTDOOR OPENINGS, one inlet and one outlet combustion and ventilation air opening, to the outdoors. - a.
+Provide the space with sufficient air for proper combustion, ventilation, and dilution of flue gases using permanent horizontal or vertical duct(s) or opening(s) directly communicating with the outdoors or spaces that freely communicate with the outdoors.

+- Figure 7 illustrates how to provide TWO OUTDOOR OPENINGS, one inlet and one outlet combustion and ventilation air opening, to the outdoors. - a.
 One opening MUST commence within 12 in.
 (300 mm) of the ceiling and the second opening MUST commence within 12 in.
 (300 mm) of the floor. - b.
 Size openings and ducts per Figure 7 and Table 2. - c.
-TWO HORIZONTAL DUCTS require 1 -in2 of free area per 2,000 Btuh (1,100 mm2/kW) of combined input for all gas appliances in the space per Figure 7 and Table 2.

-- d.
-TWO OPENINGS OR VERTICAL DUCTS require 1 -in2 of free area per 4,000 Btuh (550 mm2/kW) for combined input of all gas appliances in the space per Figure 7 and Table 2 - 3.
+TWO HORIZONTAL DUCTS require 1 sq./in. of free area per 2,000 Btuh (1,100 mm2/kW) of combined input for all gas appliances in the space per Figure 7 and Table 2. - d.
+TWO OPENINGS OR VERTICAL DUCTS require 1 sq./in. of free area per 4,000 Btuh (550 mm2/kW) for combined input of all gas appliances in the space per Figure 7 and Table 2. - 3.
 ONE OUTDOOR OPENING requires: - a.
-One square inch of free area per 3,000 Btuh (734 mm2/kW) for combined input of all gas appliances in the space per Table 2 and
+1 square inch of free area per 3,000 Btuh (734 mm2/kW) for combined input of all gas appliances in the space per Table 2 and - Not less than the sum of the areas of all vent connectors in the space.